okkur-incubator/gomiler/docs/README.md

 <!--
-Copyright 2017 - The Dailymile Authors
+Copyright 2017 - The GoMiler Authors

 This work is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License;
 you may not use this file except in compliance with the License.